 The throughout reading of the 14 modern chapters of De Int should convince anyone that to use diagrams to express conceptual distinctions is an accuracy of this treatise.
 As a matter of fact, Aristotle introduces the Square of Opposition in De Int 7 (17a38-17b15), but before and after his intention of using diagrams is evident.
 In fact, De Int 5 (17a8) distinguishes the affirmation and negation and De Int 6 (17a26-17a37) relates them in opposite sense through contradiction.
 Then, De Int 7 introduces quantifiers (either universal or particular) in categorical propositions having a universal subject term (for quantifying a singular term -like 'Every Socrates is just'- would be a nonsense).
-This is why the formulae 'stating universally of a universal' of 17b5, and 'stating of a universal not universally' of 17b8, become important to define the elements of the square: the universal affirmation and negation (which make contrariness) and particular affirmation and negation (which makes sub-contrariness).
+This is why the formulae 'stating universally of a universal' of 17b5, and 'stating of a universal not universally' of 17b8, become important to define the elements of the square: the universal affirmation and negation (which make contrariness) and particular affirmation and negation (which makes subcontrariness).
 As a result, there are four propositions making two oppositions: universal affirmatives are opposed to universal negatives and (below, in the same order) particular affirmatives to particular negatives, as was described above.

 Later, De Int 10 introduces many squares intending to find the simple negation of a given simple affirmation.
 During all these squares, Aristotle aims at demonstrating that every affirmation has its own negation, which is essential to his intention of showing the importance of having a definition of contradiction in categorical logic.
 In this treatise Aristotle says four times4 that every affirmation has its own negation, which should be taken as his primary motivation to draw the Square of Opposition of De Int 7, and the other squares he builds in De Int.
-In particular, the Square of Opposition of De Int 7 aims at defining the negation or contradictory opposition for quantified propositions, because any quantified proposition can be wrongly said to have more than one negation.
-For instance, the universal affirmative proposition (A: 'Every S is P') might have two negations: the universal negative (E: 'No S is P') and the particular negative proposition (O: 'Some S is not P'), but in the right sense it has only one, which is its contradictory (O: 'Some S is not P'), for the other opposition (E: 'No S is P') is the corresponding contrary proposition.
+In particular, the Square of Opposition for quantified propositions, because any quantified proposition can be wrongly said to have more than one negation.
+For instance, the universal affirmative proposition (A: 'Every S is P') might have two negations: the universal negative (E: 'No S is P') and the particular negative proposition (O: 'Some S is not P'), for the other opposition (E: 'No S is P') is the corresponding contrary proposition.